 Original Reference Rate (as defined in the "Terms and Conditions of the Notes") or other relevant reference rate and/or any page on which such benchmark may be published (or any other successor service) becomes unavailable.
 Such fallback arrangements include the possibility that the Rate of Interest (as defined in the "Terms and Conditions of the Notes") could be set by reference to a Successor Rate or an Alternative Reference Rate (both as defined in the "Terms and Conditions of the Notes"), with the application of an adjustment spread (which could be positive, negative or zero), and may include amendments to the Terms and Conditions of the Notes to ensure the proper operation of the new benchmark, all as determined by the Issuer (acting in good faith and in consultation with an Independent Adviser) and as more fully described at Condition 5(b)(vii), (viii) and (ix) in the "Terms and Conditions of the Notes".
-It is possible that the adoption of a Successor Rate or Alternative Reference Rate performing differently (which may include payment of a lower Rate of Interest) than they would if the Original Reference Rate were to continue to apply in its current form.
+It is possible that the adoption of a Successor Rate or Alternative Reference Rate, including any adjustment spread, may result in any Notes linked to or referencing an Original Reference Rate performing differently (which may include payment of a lower Rate of Interest) than they would if the Original Reference Rate were to continue to apply in its current form.
 There is also a risk that the relevant fallback provisions may not operate as expected or intended at the relevant time.